ignaciolarranaga/ng2-translate-localize/README.md

 export class AppModule { }
 ```

-### 2. Initialization of the TranslateService on your application:
+### Initialization of the TranslateService on your application
 At the moment of initialize the TranslateService remember to use the localized version (that should match
 one of the localization files you created).
 For example: